robertnurnberg/cdblib/addons/Readme.md

 `python fens_filter_overlap.py popularpos.epd.gz > popularpos_unique.epd` to
 filter out any possible duplicates in `popularpos.epd.gz`, and then run in place of the first step the command `python fens_filter_overlap.py --noStats --saveMemory popularpos_unique.epd oracle1.epd.gz oracle2.epd.gz > new_popularpos.epd`.
-If `popularpos.epd.gz` is known to only contain unique positions, then just the first command with the additional switch `--saveMemory`.
+If `popularpos.epd.gz` is known to only contain unique positions, then just run the first command as stated, but with the additional switch `--saveMemory`.

 ## Visualization